 Existing law establishes the Independent System Operator as a nonprofit, public benefit corporation and requires the Independent System Operator, among other duties, to ensure the efficient use and reliable operation of the electrical transmission grid consistent with the achievement of planning and operating reserve criteria, as provided.

 This bill would establish as a policy of the state that allocation of costs to ratepayers for transmission and distribution resources should follow cost causation principles.
-The bill would require the commission, on or before January 1, 2028, to develop recommendations for changes to high voltage transmission access charges that would improve consistency with the commissions causation principles, to communicate the recommendations to the Independent System Operator, and to request the Independent System Operator to reopen its transmission access charge structure enhancements proceeding to consider reforms to its high-voltage transmission access charges.
+The bill would require the commission, on or before January 1, 2028, to request the Independent System Operator to reconsider issues raised in its transmission access charge structure enhancements proceeding as potential reforms to its high-voltage transmission access charges.
+The bill would require the commission to develop recommendations for changes to high voltage transmission access charges that would improve consistency with the commissions causation principles, and to communicate submit the recommendations to the Independent System Operator, and to request the Independent System Operator to reopen its transmission access charge structure enhancements proceeding to consider reforms to its Operator within a proceeding considering changes to the high-voltage transmission access charges. charge structure.

 The California Constitution requires the state to reimburse local agencies and school districts for certain costs mandated by the state.
 Statutory provisions establish procedures for making that reimbursement.